-Term and renewal of Exploitation Contracts
+Term and renewal [extension] of Exploitation Contracts

-1. The maximum initial term of an Exploitation Contract is 30 years [from the commencement of Commercial Production] [from execution of the contract].
-[Each renewal period shall be a maximum of 5 years].

-2. An application to renew an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than [one] [2] year before the expiration of the initial period or renewal period, [as the case may be,] of the Exploitation Contract.
+- 1. The maximum initial term of an Exploitation Contract is 30 years [from the commencement of Commercial Production] [from execution of the Exploitation Ceontract].
+[Each extension renewal period shall be a maximum of [5] years]. - 2.
+An application to extentrenew an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than [2] years before the expiration of the initial period [or extensionrenewal period] of the Exploitation Contract.